Shigehiro/ipt_2022/k8s/Chapter07_controller/README.md

   - [4.1.
 Creating a Simple Deployment with Nginx Containers](#41-creating-a-simple-deployment-with-nginx-containers)
   - [4.2.
 Rolling Back a Deployment](#42-rolling-back-a-deployment)

-# 2. What we laarn
+# 2. What we learn

 Managing Pods by:
 - ReplicaSets